ppppphrt/MazeRunner/README.md

 # Maze Escape - Pygame

-### Objective
-Navigate through the randomly generated maze and reach the exit before time runs out.
-Avoid obstacles and use strategic movement to escape efficiently.

 ### Controls
 - **Arrow Keys (← ↑ → ↓)** : Move the player in the respective direction.